jaimetur/PhotoMigrator/README.md

 # RELEASES-NOTES:
-The Historical Releases Notes can be check in the following link:
+The Historical Releases Notes can be checked in the following link:
 [RELEASES-NOTES.md](/docs/RELEASES-NOTES.md)